-This fall (2018) I will be joining the Medical Humanities and Health Studies Program at Indiana University-Purdue University, Indianapolis (IUPUI) as a tenure-track, Assistant Professor.
+I am an Assistant Professor in the Medical Humanities and Health Studies Program at Indiana University-Purdue University, Indianapolis (IUPUI).

 Courses I offer in the IUPUI Medical Humanities program and Department of History include The History of Medicine and Public Health and Introduction to Medical Humanities.
 I am developing a new course on Disability Studies and the Medical Humanities for Spring 2019.

 In my teaching and research I strive for public engagement, drawing on my experience as Director of Public Programs at the Indiana Medical History Museum (2014-2017).
 Since January 2018 Iâ€™ve served as a consultant for the Indiana Womenâ€™s Prison History Project, in which incarcerated women are producing critical historical studies of gender, sexuality, and incarceration in Indiana.